Particular/docs.particular.net/tutorials/nservicebus-101/lesson-1/tutorial.md

 ## Before we get started

 NServiceBus has very few prerequisites.
-It's very easy to get started.
+All it needs is the .NET Framework and message queuing infrastructure.

 Although [NServiceBus only requires .NET Framework 4.5.2](/nservicebus/operations/dotnet-framework-version-requirements.md), this course uses Visual Studio 2015 and .NET Framework 4.6.1, which includes some useful async-related APIs.